agentmirv/randomtables/README.md

 ## How do I use this?

-This is not currently available as an Add-on in the G Suite Marketplace.
+This is not yet available as an Add-on in the G Suite Marketplace.

 You have two options.
 Either 1) Copy the source to a new Google Doc or 2) Copy the examples from the public folder to your Google Drive.